What

 (1) Essentially all

-Federally-Registered Investment Advisors must have the knowledge and experience to attract
+long-lived Investment Advisors must have the knowledge and experience to attract

-assets of $25 million or more to their portfolio management businesses.
+substantial assets to their portfolio management businesses.

 (2) RIA firms are subject to